 Academic Affairs Division

 The Academic Affairs Division is responsible for all the curricular programming and related support services of the University.
-The academic programs are organized into four schools, each headed by an academic dean:
+The academic programs are organized into two schools and three divisions, each headed by an academic dean:

 The Academic Affairs Division also includes all the resources of the University that support students throughout their careers here: admissions, financial aid, and registrar, in addition to services listed below.
 All these administrative offices work collaboratively to offer students the appropriate support to achieve a high standard of academic excellence within the classroom.

 Each student is assigned an academic advisor who is a faculty member within the student's major field of study.
 Close interaction with a faculty advisor is a central feature of the NDNU experience.
 Academic advisors help students with program planning, direct students to University and external resources as needed, and often serve as academic and/or professional mentors.

 The Academic Success Center provides learning and support services for day, evening, accelerated, undergraduate, and graduate students to reach their academic goals while attending NDNU.
 The Academic Success Center uses the resources of the NDNU community of students, faculty, and staff to encourage the development of the whole person.
 Services include accessible, user-friendly, positive learning environments, individualized assessment of learning strengths, and individualized learning strategies based on learning strengths.
 There are highly trained faculty, staff, and tutors to assist students in their learning, along with study skills workshops and courses in areas like time management and goal-setting strategies, critical thinking fundamentals, test-taking and note-taking skills, and textbook reading.
 PASS (Program for Academic Support and Success) supports students with documented disabilities.
 If you have need for services, such as accommodations/modifications, please contact the Academic Success Center at 508-3670.